 Irish Public Opinion 1750-1800 (1944), pp. 5-6.

 This is an extraordinary claim.
 In effect, McDowell dismissed the political and historical significance of the views held by the majority of the Irish population on such subjects as the American revolution, the Volunteer movement, the Rightboy agitation against tithes, Penal legislation, and the French revolution.
 Furthermore, he did so without ever examining the sources in which those views were expressed.
-In a second book, Crisis and Decline: The Fate of Southern Unionists, published as recently as 1997, McDowell was equally dismissive of the Irish-language sources:
+In a second book,

 Within Trinity the courses and teaching closely resembled those in a British university—I nearly wrote, ‘in other British universities’.
 However, there was a school of Celtic studies and courses in Irish, and the comparatively few undergraduates who studied Irish were prone to assert vigorously the immense value, especially to Irishmen, of their own subject.
 Their assertions left me cold or, on controversial occasions, heated.
 I felt no impulse to learn Irish.
 My ancestral connections with the language, if they existed, were very distant; I was not a good linguist and my slight acquaintance with Gaelic literature, gained from translation, did not stimulate me to attempt to master the language.